French frigate Jean de Vienne: Design and description

+They were completed with a DRBV 51C search radar, a DRBC 32E fire-control radar and a DRBV 26 early-warning radar.
+For anti-submarine warfare, they were equipped with a DUBV 23B hull-mounted sonar and DUBV 43B towed variable depth sonar.
+For electronic defence, the vessels mounted two Syllex chaff launchers.
+The SENIT 4 tactical data system coordinated sensor data.

+Construction and carer

 Jean de Vienne was laid down on 26 October 1979 and launched 17 November 1981.
 She was accepted into the French navy on 25 May 1984.

-Service history

 During the 1991 Gulf War, Jean de Vienne was reported as the only French naval vessel to have been part of surface forces under the operational command and control of the United States.

 In 2001, Jean de Vienne was part of the task force deployed to the Indian Ocean as part of Opération Héraklès, the initial French contribution to the War in Afghanistan.
 While deployed there, she was part of the escort for the aircraft carrier Charles de Gaulle.

-On 4 January 2009, Jean de Vienne helped to defend the Croatian tanker Donat, owned by the Tankerska plovidba from Zadar, and the Panamanian-flagged cargo ship Vulturnus, off Somalia.

 In 2011, the ship deployed as part of Opération Harmattan, the French contribution to NATO's involvement in the military intervention in Libya.